EVP Position Sensor Replacement

-- Exhaust systems run extremely hot and should not be worked on until they’ve been allowed to completely cool down.
+- Exhaust systems run extremely hot and should not be worked on until they’ve been allowed to cool down completely.

 - EVP problems have similar symptoms to many other issues and should be properly diagnosed by one of our expert mechanics.